How much house can you afford?

 If you do so, you're putting yourself in the same hole you did all your original planning to avoid.

-Even if you remain frugal, you’re going to end up buying a few things, drapes or pieces of furniture, once you settle in.
+Even if you remain frugal, you’re going to end up buying a few things once you settle in.
 If you’re planning to do some remodeling, you’ll be spending even more.
 Try to take these costs into account from the beginning.

 You'll also want to hang on to some cash for an emergency fund, and Weston recommends budgeting 1% to 3% of the cost of your home for annual repairs and maintenance.